METALS-Copper touches one-week high as China cuts rates

 ALUMINIUM: Global primary aluminium output rose to 5.392 million tonnes in October from a revised 5.222 million tonnes in September, data from the International Aluminium Institute (IAI) showed on Wednesday.

-Reporting by Pratima Desai; Editing by Pravin Char
+Reporting by Pratima Desai; Editing by Pravin Char, Kirsten Donovan